debian-master/shortify/README.md

 🔗 **URL Shortener Backend Service**

 A URL shortening service built using **Django** and **Django REST Framework**, designed for high read traffic, secure user access, and basic analytics.
-This project was implemented as a take-home assignment to demonstrate backend design, API development, and containerized deployment.
+This project was implemented to demonstrate backend design, API development, and containerized deployment.

 ---